 Afternoon Bites: Jon Hassell, Laura van den Berg’s Latest, Catherine Lacey, Ben Katchor Interviewed, and More

-In our afternoon reading: an excerpt from Mark Doten’s new novel, an interview with Ross Gay, and more.
+In our afternoon reading: a review of Jon Hassell’s new album, an interview with Ben Katchor, and more.

-In our morning reading: Victor LaValle and Marlon James in conversation, a review of Kelby Losack’s new novel, and more.
+In our weekend reading: a review of Blake Butler’s new novel, thoughts on unreliable narrators, and more.

-In our afternoon reading: an award for Sandra Cisneros, new writing from Lisa Wells, and much more.
+In our morning reading: an interview with Adrian Tomine, new writing from Raven Leilani, and more.